The Wall: Of the 2.7 million Americans who served in the Vietnam

 Fighting Men paid the greatest toll in

-Vietnam, America's longest war, as in other wars of our nation.
+Vietnam, America's longest war at that time, as in other wars of our nation.
 I offer

 four other categories of search: Generals and Flag Officer, Senior